perlynne/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/catch-weight-processing.md

 ### Catch weight tags

-Currently, the functionality for catch weight tags is supported only as part of the following scenarios:
+Currently, the functionality for catch weight tags is supported as part of the following scenarios:

 - When processing purchase order warehouse app receiving.
 - When processing load receiving via warehouse app.
 - For license plate receiving that is related to a purchase order load, weight assignment is requested during the receiving process.
 By contrast, for transfer order receiving, the weight from the shipment data for the transfer order is used.
 - For transfer order item and line receiving that comes from a non-warehouse management process warehouse.
 - The processing of sales return order receiving can record catch weight tags, but the processing won't be validated if the tags are the same tags that were originally shipped for a particular sales order line.
-- When processing a inventory status changed by using the warehouse app.
+- When processing a inventory status changed by using the warehouse app, via periodic inventory status change, and on-hand by location.
 - When a warehouse transfer is done by using the warehouse app.
 - When processing adjustment in and out via the warehouse app.
 - When picking work is processed for sales and transfer orders.
 (Note that catch weight tags can't be recorded for production component picking.)